 INCOME

 However, if implemented by itself, the negative income tax system may not work as intended.
 If low-income Americans have more money to spend but the supply of affordable housing is not increased, some of this additional money would simply go to landlords who raise the rent.
 Additionally, employers may be tempted to offer lower wages since they know that low wage workers will always have additional money coming in.
 Also, if we do not address the need to reduce healthcare, education, and housing costs, these costs may continue to rise beyond what is financially feasible for low-income Americans.
-Finding ways to lower these costs while increasing access and improving quality is the key to ending poverty in America.

-Would such a plan be economically feasible?
+Would the negative income tax plan be economically feasible?

 The following table shows that using a national negative income tax to raise all Americans out of poverty, would cost 475 billion dollars annually based on 2019 census data.
-Households qualifying for low-income cash credits (LIC) would receive them on a bi-weekly or monthly basis.
+Households qualifying for low-income cash credits would receive them on a bi-weekly or monthly basis.
 Taxes on this income may somewhat reduce the net cost to the government for this program.

 Family size